ps4xploit900/jailbreak/HEN/README.md

-PS4 Jailbreak XPLOIT AUTO ★ Basic HEN + fake SPOOF 10.50
+PS4 Jailbreak XPLOIT AUTO ★ Basic HEN + fake SPOOF 10.01 (random)

 It is not recommended to use it, better use goldhen from sistro, this is just a free beta on the internet and I do it for fun!